Does My Project Need a Permit?

 There are situations where it's necessary to obtain a permit for a rented dumpster.
 If the dumpster is to be placed in the public right-of-way, such as the side of the road or blocking a sidewalk, a permit is required from the city.

-Learn more about dumpster permits:
+Learn more about renting a dumpster:

 Minor projects—landscaping, painting, flooring installation, etc.—typically do not require a permit.
 If you are unsure if a permit is necessary, contact your local building department and/or discuss with a licensed contractor.
 A qualified contractor will have a thorough understanding of permitting requirements and will have no problem pulling them for the project.
 If a contractor refuses to pull a permit on your project's behalf, this is a red flag.
 Learn other red flags to look out for, as well as questions to ask to ensure you hire the best contractor for the job.